ReubenThomasJohn/Observing-Cloud-Resources/StepByStep.md

 16. Create the ```prometheus-additional.yaml``` file.
 This will be used later to install `blackbox-exporter` in the kubernetes cluster.
 Use https://github.com/prometheus-operator/prometheus-operator/blob/main/example/additional-scrape-configs/prometheus-additional.yaml.

 17. In this file, add an additional target to the EC2 instance, node-exporter.
+The ip of the EC2 will change if re-created.

 18. Obtain the latest ```values.yaml``` file from https://raw.githubusercontent.com/prometheus-community/helm-charts/main/charts/kube-prometheus-stack/values.yaml.